

 Complete the online questionnaire and follow any instructions you receive by email from SA TB services.
 Upload your questionnaire results to InPlace.

-IMPORTANT: Some vaccinations can interfere with the blood test that is used to screen for Tuberculosis.
-For this reason, you should delay any vaccinations until AFTER you have been cleared by SA TB Services, or until you have received your IGRA test results.
+IMPORTANT: Some vaccinations can interfere with the blood test that is used to screen to Tuberculosis.
+For this reason, you should delay any vaccinations until AFTER you have been cleared by SA TB Services, or until you have received you IGRA test results.

 Tuberculosis Services clearance information pack (PDF)